Mullefar1/uNet-for-Multiple-Sclerosis-lesion-segmentation/README.md

 Furthermore, the code contains different loss functions and metrics.
 These can be changes accordingly and based on purpose.
 The optimizers can be found here: https://keras.io/api/optimizers/

+The uNet should be suitable for other segmentations approaches such as brain tumor segmentation, cerebral hemorrhage segmentation etc.

 **Problems or Questions?**

 Just send an Issue and I will look into it

+**Future**

+Currently working on different supervised methods for segmentation.
+The idea is to develop a good enough supervised segmentation of Multiple Sclerosis lesions and then use the supervised segmentation as input to the uNet for complete automatic segmentation (no manual segmentation is needed)